BIG CHANGES IN TENNESSEE’S FIDUCIARY RULES

-After Mr. Darken died, his surviving wife was sworn in as executor of his estate.
+After her husband’s death, his surviving wife called “Miss Cherry Lane” in trial records was named executor of his estate.
 An executor (or administrator) is a “deputy” of the court and given the power of the court and sole access to the legal and financial records of the person who died.
 It’s an event that happens over a million times a year in the United States.

 While the executor began work on the estate accountings, the trustees of the estate, (and its beneficiaries) met with their lawyer, Randle S. Davis.
 Davis was an attorney at Lassiter, Tidwell, Davis, Keller and Hogan, which now is called Farmer Purcell Lassiter & White, the business home to Nashville’s former mayor, Bill Purcell.

 Attorney William Lassiter had met the family at a social event in the early ’90’s.
 Lassiter had referred them to the tax and estate attorney at his firm named Randle S. Davis.
-From that date, Davis had done the tax and estate planning work for three generations of the family including both trustees, their parents and grandparents.
+For nearly 20 years, Davis had done the tax and estate planning work for three generations of the family including both trustees, their parents and grandparents.

-At the “breach of fiduciary duty” trial, Davis described himself as the “senior managing partner” of his firm and an expert in estates with scores of clients.
+At the “breach of fiduciary duty” trial before Williamson County Judge James Martin III, Davis described himself as the “senior managing partner” of his firm and an expert in estates with scores of clients.

-Court transcripts show that the trustees met with Davis after their father’s death and Davis assured them that their father’s affairs were “cut and dried.’
+Court transcripts show that attorney Davis testified that the trustees met with Davis after their father’s death and Davis assured them that their father’s affairs were “cut and dried.’

-Davis had written Mr. Darken’s portion of the pre-nuptial agreement that had been signed by he and his now widow, the executor.
+Davis had been paid to write Mr. Darken’s portion of the pre-nuptial agreement that had been signed by he and his widow, the executor.
 Davis told the trustees he had a copy of their father’s pre-nuptial in his files, and he would give it to them.

-The trustees never had been involved in an estate accounting, so Davis told them that the next step in the process was for them to go to their father’s farm, meet with the executrix, and get their family’s trust, legal and financial records.
+The trustees never had been involved in an estate accounting, and Davis told them that the next step in the process was for them to go to their father’s farm, meet with “Miss Cherry Lane” and get their family’s trust, legal and financial records.
 The trustees did as Davis asked.